Skip to content

 • No PCAPNG DSB block for SSH: the pcapng spec has not assigned an SSH Decryption Secrets Block type.
 The side-car file is the only delivery channel for now.

 • Dropbear (LineageOS, OpenWrt) is not covered.
 Different codebase, different struct layouts.
-Out of scope for v1.
+Out of scope.

 • iOS is not supported (no native OpenSSH on iOS).